Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges

-These vulnerabilities might not affect the normal running of the contracts, but it is possible that the callee contracts might be crashed and cannot work in the future.
-Even worse, some callee contracts can be destructed by calling the \textit{Selfdestruct} function when an attack happens.
-If so, it can lead to financial loss by the caller contracts, as all the Ethers sent to the destructed contract will be locked forever.
+These vulnerabilities might lead to the crash and make the contracts cannot work anymore.
+Beside, many callee contracts also contain \textit{selfdestruct} function, which allow their contract owners to destruct the contracts.
+Once a contract is destructed, the contract cannot be called anymore, and all the Ethers sent to the destructed contract will be locked forever.

-According to our survey, 103 (62.42\%) respondents said it would make their contracts hard to be maintained if the states of the caller contracts change.
-Since the scalability issues of Solidity and Ethereum (See Section~\ref{sec:scalability}), it is not easy to merge all functionalities into a single contract.
-However, splitting smart contracts into several contracts can also make smart contracts hard to be maintained when the state of callee changes.
+According to our survey (Q9), 103 (62.42\%) respondents said it would make their contracts hard to be maintained if the callee contracts crashed or be destructed.